SQream/sqream_docs/getting_started/blue_tour.rst

 More about :ref:`scaling your cluster<resizing_your_cluster>`

-Suspending and Resuming your Cluster
+Suspending and Resuming Your Cluster
 ------------------------------------

 Settings »  Resource Pool »